aminrj/aminrj.github.io/_posts/2026-06-12-from-prompts-to-loops.md

 mermaid: false
 ---

-# From Prompts to Loops: How We Got Here, and Why It Changes the Way You Work

-*By Amine Raji, PhD, CISSP*

 If you have ever pasted a question into ChatGPT, copied the answer into your editor, run it, watched it break, and pasted the error back in, you already understand most of this post.
 That copy-paste-fix dance is where almost everyone started.
 What changed is not that the dance got faster.
 It is that you can now hand the whole dance to the machine and walk away.

 This post traces how we got from "type a question into a chat box" to "design a loop that works without you," with real dates, real product names, and a concrete before-and-after example at every step.
 Then it explains what a loop is, why it differs from everything before it, and what you actually gain.
 It is the on-ramp.
 If you want the hands-on build afterward, including how to run all of this on hardware you own, that is the companion guide: [Loop Engineering on Your Own Hardware](/2026/06/12/loop-engineering-on-your-own-hardware.html).